Lee Hsien Loong: 2004–2006: First term

-On 12 August 2004, Lee succeeded Goh Chok Tong as prime minister and relinquished his chairmanship of the Monetary Authority of Singapore to Goh.
-Chief Justice Yong Pung How had Lee sworn in at the Istana.
+On 12 August 2004, Lee succeeded Goh Chok Tong as prime minister and relinquished his chairmanship of the Monetary Authority of Singapore to Goh Chok Tong whom had Lee sworn in at the Istana.
 As prime minister, Lee also became chairman of the People's Association.

 In his maiden National Day Rally speech on 22 August 2004, Lee announced several new initiatives, among them the policy of the "five-day work week" which removed the half-working day on Saturday.
 The plan took effect on 1 January 2005.
 In response to public feedback, maternity leave was also extended from eight to twelve weeks after consultation with employers and unions.
 To encourage the growth of the birthrate in Singapore, the Baby Bonus scheme was expanded to provide financial support to women who bear a fourth child.

 In November 2004, Lee sparked a national debate when he proposed to build two Integrated Resorts (IRs), or hotel-casinos.
 Despite the longstanding stance against gambling in Singapore, with the exception of regulated industries such as the Singapore Turf Club and Singapore Pools, the government was concerned its stance was hurting the economic competitiveness of the country, risking the loss of tourism revenue to other cities.
 In April 2005, despite some public opposition, the government approved the proposal.
 The IRs were built in Marina Bay and Sentosa.
 To limit the negative social impact of casino gambling, Lee suggested safeguards such as prohibiting minors from the casinos and charging an entrance fee for Singaporeans of S$100 (or S$2000 for a yearly pass).
 The Casino Control Act was enacted into law on 1 June 2006, which regulated the operations of the casino operators and provided social safeguards intended to deter problem gambling.

 In February 2006, Lee announced a S$2.6 billion Progress Package to distribute budget surpluses in the form of cash, top-ups to the Central Provident Fund, rental and utilities rebates, and educational funds.
 The cash bonuses were distributed in early May 2006.
 As the announcement came three months before the 2006 Singaporean general election, it drew criticism that the ruling party was involved in "vote buying".